Gopu2001/PokemonCardRecognizer/README.md

 # PokemonCardRecognizer
-Recognize scanned Pokémon Cards super fast
+Recognize scanned Pokémon Cards super fast.
+I will be using a trained model.
+Keep in mind that the model will be trained on approximately 10,500 distinct images (only one per class)!

 # Stay Tuned!
 This repository is still being developed and a Django application will serve the frontend for the project.